Quinquennial Inspections & Appointments

 - Interview at least three appropriately qualified and experienced people who have worked on buildings similar to your own and understand your needs.

-- Prior to the interview, provide each candidate with a copy of your latest QI Report, togethert with your Mission Action Plan, statements of significance and needs together with any other material that will help them understand the vision for your church building.
+- Prior to the interview, provide each candidate with a copy of your latest QI Report, together with your Mission Action Plan, statements of significance and needs together with any other material that will help them understand the vision for your church building.

 - Ensure you have a list of questions to ask each candidate and some means of scoring their response.